 We demonstrate the scientific utility of CEBRA by exploring datasets collected from visual areas of mice while they passively observe a natural movie.
 We find that we can decode frames with greater than 95\% accuracy from a ``pseudo-mouse'' model trained from both Neuropixels and 2P data across animals.
 To achieve this result, we first showed that CEBRA outperforms classical algorithms such as UMAP and tSNE and state-of-the-art neural denoising/decoding algorithm, pi-VAE.
-In the course of us attempted to fairly benchmark our method we incidentally improved pi-VAE (Extended Data~\ref{fig:CEBRAvsAllSUPPLpiVAE}).
+In the course of us attempting to fairly benchmark our method we incidentally improved pi-VAE (Extended Data~\ref{fig:CEBRAintroData}).
 Nonetheless, we show CEBRA can significantly outperform our modified conv-pi-VAE in consistency, and decodability.
-Secondly, we showed the we can jointly train across animals, a feature that is not present in other methods benchmarked here (but see~\cite{Pandarinath2018InferringSN}), to generate more robust (consistent) latent spaces.
+Secondly, we showed that we could jointly train across animals, a feature that is not present in other methods benchmarked here (but see~\cite{Pandarinath2018InferringSN}), to generate more robust (consistent) latent spaces.

-Pretrained CEBRA models can be used for decoding in new animals within tens of steps (milliseconds); we can thereby get better then or equal to performance compared to training on the unseen animal alone.
-Considering the fact that time efficiency is highly relevant factor especially in brain machine interface applications, it is worthwhile to note that \cebra \space provides much faster training compared to pi-VAE where the sampling method to approximate the test label is very time-costly.
+Pretrained CEBRA models can be used for decoding in new animals within tens of steps (milliseconds); we can thereby get equal or better performance compared to training on the unseen animal alone.
+Considering the fact that time efficiency is a highly relevant factor especially in brain machine interface applications, it is worthwhile to note that \cebra \space provides much faster training compared to pi-VAE where the sampling method to approximate the test label is very time-costly.
 We believe our approach will be crucial for real-time, adaptive decoding.